GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
+> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
 >
-> ~ *George Boole*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts